earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/2017-01-01-final-project.md

 ### What to submit & when

-The final group presentations will occur on the final day of class: **Monday 11 December 2017 during class.** **IMPORTANT:** Submit your final presentation to D2L by 8am this day.
+The final group presentations will occur during the last two weeks of class.
+**IMPORTANT:** Submit your final presentation to D2L by 9am this day.
+I will download all presentations to my computer.
+DO NOT EMAIL ME CHANGES TO YOUR PRESENTATION after 9AM!

-The final individual report is due the following week during finals: **Submit your html / pdf file and your .Rmd file to D2L by Monday 18 May 2017 @ 9AM.**
+The final individual report is due the following week during finals:
+**Submit your html / pdf file and your .Rmd file to D2L by Monday 18 December 2017 @ 9AM.**

 * **NOTE 1:** we expect groups to be the same as the groups for the mid-term.
 However it is OK if you changed your topic, data sources, questions, etc given feedback on